dfki-ric/phobos/README.md

 for any inquiries, or any questions and feedback not suited for the issues page.

+## Version 2.0.0
+With version 2.0.0 we did a refactoring of Phobos and its now possible to use phobos as a normal python package and command line tool (see below).

+When running the new Phobos on a model created with an older version of Phobos, make sure to have a backup.
+For most cases you should be able to update your model by simply exporting it to smurf and then importing it again from that smurf file.
+Due to the changes between Blender 2 to 3 it might be necessary to check whether your materials already use the Specular BSDF or Principled BSDF shaders, if not you'd have to update this manually.

+If you encounter any problems with this new version please do not hesitate to open an issue [here](https://github.com/dfki-ric/phobos/issues).

 ## Questions or Ideas you want to discuss?
 Please have a look at our [GitHub discussions](https://github.com/dfki-ric/phobos/discussions).